 April 20 (Tuesday) 10:00 Leighton Room

-Third Tuesday Discussion (Topic to be determined): These interesting programs on all manner of topics are usually no longer than 45 minutes with some time for questions afterward.
+Third Tuesday discussions on a variety of topics are usually no longer than 45 minutes with some time for questions afterward.
 Residents, as well as outside speakers who are friends of residents, will be presenting.
 If you would like to share with other residents an interest, hobby, or experience you have had, please call Marcia Poling at ext.
 3208.
-(Limit 16; sign up at reception desk by calling ext.
-8800.)

 To attend this lecture please sign up at the main reception desk.
 Limit of 20 allowed; this lecture can also be viewed on CH 971.

 Sweet Simplici-Tea, Historic Downtown Sykesville: Join us for tea and lunch at Sweet Simplici-Tea in Historic Downtown Sykesville.
 This is a perfect place to relax and enjoy tea and lunch with your friends.
 Sweet Simplici-Tea has been reserved for Fairhaven residents only on this day.
 After lunch, you may browse the gifts.
 There is easy access to the Tea Room & Gift Shop – no steps.
 Please sign up at the Front Desk beginning Tuesday, April 6 – Wednesday, April 21.
 No money at registration.
 Everyone will receive a separate check at the tea room.
 Limited to 15 residents.
 Please see trip flyer in your open box for more details and menu choices.

 April 29 (Thursday) 1:15 Acts-centuate the Positive: Swallowing and Hydration on CH 971 ONLY